 Lawn Grubs, often called White Grubs, are the immature form of different Scarab Beetles, such as Japanese Beetles, June "bugs" (beetles) or the European Chafers.
 These white, C-shaped creatures have soft bodies with legs near the head.
 They feed on grass roots (and organic matter in the soil), causing sections of grass in the lawn to die.
-A white grub eventually turns into adult Beetles and emerge from soil to mate and lay eggs.
+To check if grubs are to blame for your dead patches, lift a piece of your turf.
+If grubs are the culprit, the dead patch will roll up like a carpet, or you'll be able to pull up the grass and see that it has no roots.
+Irregularly-shaped dead patches appear in your well-irrigated lawn in late summer or early fall.
+Check your turf using the technique just mentioned.

+White grubs eventually turn into adult beetles that emerge from soil to mate and lay eggs.
+Most Scarab Beetles have a one-year life cycle; June Beetles have a three-year cycle.
+Timing varies by Beetle species and region, but generally adults emerge from soil, mate, and lay eggs over the course of two to three weeks in early to midsummer.
 Depending on soil moisture and temperature, eggs hatch about two weeks after being laid, in mid-to late summer.
 The new generation of root-munching pests begins feasting immediately after hatching.
 Peak feeding occurs in early fall.
 Typically, the pests operate a few inches below the soil surface, but burrow deeper (up to 8 inches in northernmost areas) before winter arrives.

 -